-So how much do veneers really cost?
+So how much do veneers really cost, because this guy could use some?
 The cost for porcelain veneers varies widely.
 They can run anywhere from $925 to $2,500 per tooth.
 There are several reasons for the difference in cost and it also varies widely across the United States.
-And yes, veneers can be quite expensive but they do offer several benefits.
-One of the benefits is a distinctly improved smile.
+And yes, one might consider veneers to be quite expensive but they do offer several benefits.
+One of which is a distinctly improved smile.

 First, lets discuss what porcelain veneers are.
 Porcelain veneers are extremely thin custom made covers for the front surface of the teeth.
 They can be made from porcelain or direct composite resin.
 Although porcelain veneers are more expensive than composite, they last much longer and are more stain resistant.
 Traditional composite veneers last on average between five and seven years while porcelain veneers last between 10 and 18 years.

 Veneers are used for a variety of purposes.
 They can be used to fix chipped or broken teeth or teeth that have become discolored by root canal work, excessive fluoride, or drugs such as tetracycline.
 Porcelain veneers can also be used to correct misaligned teeth or teeth with gaps between them.
 But the most common reason for veneers is cosmetic.
 They can be used to change the length, shape, size and color of teeth.
 In effect, they can be used to create a designer smile.